AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 ### Enable [!DNL Adobe Sign] for an adaptive form {#enableadobsignforanadaptiveform}

 Out of the box, [!DNL Adobe Sign] is not enabled for an adaptive form.
-Perform the following steps to enable it:
+To enable it:

 1. In the Content browser, tap **[!UICONTROL Form Container]**, and tap the **[!UICONTROL Configure]** ![configure](assets/configure.png) icon.
 It opens properties browser and displays Adaptive Form container properties.
 1. In the properties browser, expand the **[!UICONTROL Electronic Signature]** accordion, and select the **[!UICONTROL Enable Adobe Sign]** option.
 It enables [!DNL Adobe Sign] for an adaptive form.